Land Snakes Alive

-Staff members then come with a field kit and process the snake right there with the guests, answering any and all questions.
-Each snake is identified by type such as Yellow Ratsnake, Black Racer, Eastern Garter Snake, etc. It is then checked with a microchip reader to see if it has already been captured as part of the program.
+Staff members then come with a field kit ?and handle the snake right there with the guests, answering any and all questions.
+Each snake is identified by species, and is then checked with a microchip reader to see if it has already been captured as part of the program.
 Previously captured or not, field data is collected next.
 Each snake is weighed using a hand-held field scale, probed to determine sex, and measured using a folding ruler.

 A microchip is then inserted for future identification of recaptured animals.
 All of this information is recorded on our Land Snakes Alive “capture logs” along with the temperature, general weather description, and the location where the snake was found.
 We also record any significant scars or markings such as stubbed tails, missing or marred scales, etc. Once all of this pertinent data has been recorded, the snake is released very near where it was found (although not directly on the public pathway).

 If the snake turns out to be one that was previously captured and microchipped, collection data is still very important.
 By weighing and measuring the snakes at each capture, we can determine how much the snake has grown since we last found it.
 By checking where it was found, we can track each snake’s movements throughout the Zoo grounds.
 Our chips also allow us to check the snakes’ body temperatures to see at what temperatures they are most active.

 In our first year, we have captured and “chipped” 58 individual snakes of 7 different kinds.
 We have also recaptured 10 of the original 58 snake a total of 26 times.
 Clearly some of these snakes are not at all put off by a little human interaction.